So, you had a job interview. Great!

 Do Briefly mention your qualifications again.

 Don’t Be long-winded.
 This isn’t your cover letter, round two.
-While it’s okay to restate why you think you’d be a great fit for the job and address any concerns the hiring manager may have had, it’s important to respect their time and keep your note to the point.
+While it’s okay to restate why you think you’d be a great fit for the job and address any concerns the hiring manager may have had, it’s important to respect their time and keep your note short and to the point.

 Don’t Make spelling or grammar mistakes.
 Even if you had a great interview, this could hurt you—a lot.

-Thank-You Email Template
+Sample Thank-You Email Template

 Hello HIRING MANAGER NAME,